RotherOSS/doc-otobo-admin/content/administration-area/customer-interface/customer-ticket-search.rst

 - Ticket number
 - Customer ID
-- Fulltext search in Attachment, Body, Cc, From, Subject, To, Priority, State
+- Fulltext search in Attachments, Body, Cc, From, Subject, To, Priority, and State
 - Creation date

 It provides also several different types of output redirection: